devtron-labs/devtron/docs/user-guide/security-features.md

 ## Configure Cluster Security Policy

-In Global Security Policies, there are two options: `Block` and `Allow`.
-Cluster Security Policies have an additional option called `Inherit`.
+In `Global Security Policies`, there are two options: `Block` and `Allow`. `Cluster Security Policies` have an additional option called `Inherit`.

-When Inherit is selected, the policy adopts settings from higher-level options.
-For example, if critical severity levels are blocked globally, they will also be blocked in Cluster Security Policies.
-Changing the global policy to allow critical levels will also allow them in Cluster Security Policies.
+When `Inherit` is selected, the policy adopts settings from higher-level options.
+For example, if critical severity levels are blocked globally, they will also be blocked in `Cluster Security Policies`.
+Changing the global policy to allow critical levels will also allow them in `Cluster Security Policies`.
 Explicit changes can be made to these policies.

 To block critical vulnerabilities globally but allow them in specific clusters: